fourmation/RestRemoteObject/README.md

 ## Rest remote objects examples

-Some examples are provided in the `examples/` directory : JIRA, ZenDesk and FlightStats !
+Some examples are provided in the `examples/` directory : JIRA, ZenDesk, FlightStats and AgileZen !
 Now, you can transform all REST API in remote objects !

 ## Rest Adapter usages